toras9000/kallithea-mirror/docs/installation.rst

   installations side by side or remove it entirely by just removing the virtualenv directory) and does not require root privileges.

-- :ref:`installation-without-virtualenv`: The alternative method of installing a Kallithea release is using standard pip.
+- Kallithea can also be installed with plain pip - globally or with ``--user`` or similar.
 The package will be installed in the same location as all other Python packages you have ever installed.
 As a result, removing it is not as straightforward as with a virtualenv, as you'd have to remove its dependencies manually and make sure that they are not needed by other packages.
+We recommend using virtualenv.

 Regardless of the installation method you may need to make sure you have appropriate development packages installed, as installation of some of the